What tests should you consider for a patient heading to surgery?

 ACC on preop eval of LV function:

-– reasonable for patients with HF with worsening dyspnea or other change in clinical status (IIa, C)
+- reasonable for patients with HF with worsening dyspnea or other change in clinical status (2a, C)

-– routine preop eval of LV function is not recommended (III:NB, B)
+- routine preop eval of LV function is not recommended in clinically stable asymptomatic patients (3, B)

 ACC on preop eval of valve dz: